molgenis/league-of-robots/roles/logins/README.md

 ## Script pam_screen_reaper.sh

-The script is added to authselect's postlogin and to the sudo.
+The script is added to authselect's
+ - `/etc/pam.d/postlogin`, to start at the first (multiplexed!) sshd connection, and to the
+ - `/etc/pam.d/sudo` - to start at `sudo -u ...-dm/ateambot` sessions
 It checks on the behalf of running user if there are older screen session or not.
 The PAM script is the only viable option, since
  - /etc/ssh/sshrc is limited to ssh logins (and thus not sudo), and